Mizuno Neo Vista Running Shoe Review

 We tested the Mizuno Neo Vista in men's US size 9, as indicated on the label.
 The color featured here is Estate Blue/River Blue.
 This model is also available in Plein Air/River Blue, Citadel/Bay, and Nimbys Cloud/Vintage Indigo.
 Wide versions are not offered for this shoe.

 The Mizuno Neo Vista is a standout super trainer, prioritizing cushioning over responsiveness or weight.
 Its distinctive combination of a high stack height and a plastic plate gives it some versatility for different types of runs, but it truly shines during easy sessions.
-Compared to other plated super trainers like the HOKA Mach X 2, the Neo Vista offers similarly generous cushioning, yet it's less versatile for faster workouts due to a less responsive midsole and heavier build.
+Some super trainers like the HOKA Mach X 2 offer superior cushioning, while still being more versatile for faster workouts due to a more responsive midsole and lighter build.
 Runners seeking plushness without the distinct suction cup and plated feel of the Neo Vista might still prefer dedicated max-cushioned options like the Brooks Glycerin Max.

-Within Mizuno's own lineup, the Mizuno Neo Zen offers even more cushioning and responsiveness and is significantly lighter.
+Within Mizuno's own lineup, the Mizuno Neo Zen offers almost as much cushioning, but it's more responsive and significantly lighter.
 The Zen is a newer, better version of the Neo Vista.
 Ultimately, the Neo Vista is still a good choice for runners who value comfort for their recovery sessions.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.